 The week after we got engaged, I also bought actual wedding coffee table books.
 My favourite was, Martha Stewart Weddings: Ideas and Inspirations, which you can find here.
 It gave me so many ideas and really taught me things like wedding etiquette.
 I also love having it now after we’re married as part of our home decor.
 A nice, subtle reminder of our planning days.

-5. Get Your Nails Done (If They’re Not Done Already)
+5. Get Your Nails Done (If They’re Not Already)

 The amount of people that will be grabbing your hand to check out your new addition is real.
-I didn’t have mine done on that day (I actually had just picked off the bits that were still there that morning, thank goodness), but having a fresh set of nails to help celebrate your special occasion should be high on your list!
+Mine weren’t done that day but having a fresh set of nails celebrate your special occasion should be high on the list!
 Nothing can beat a beautiful mani to help show off your brand new diamond.

 6. Buy a Wedding Planning Book